Faggy001/AWS_3-tier_Infrastructure/README.md

 subnet_id — The subnet where the instance is launched. security_groups or vpc_security_group_ids - Security groups attached.

-🔹Resource: aws_network_acl
+📌Resource: aws_network_acl
 Purpose: Network ACLs are stateless firewalls that control inbound and outbound traffic at the subnet level in your VPC.
 Unlike security groups (which are stateful and operate at the instance level), NACLs operate on the subnet and require explicit rules for both inbound and outbound traffic.

 🔹Resource: aws_network_acl_association
 Purpose: Associates the NACL with a subnet.
 NACLs is used for subnet-level traffic filtering, good for an extra layer of security or controlling traffic flow between subnets.

-🔹provider
+📌provider
 Purpose: A provider is a plugin that Terraform uses to interact with cloud platforms or services, like AWS, Azure, Google Cloud, or others.
 It defines the infrastructure API endpoints, authentication, and how Terraform talks to those services.

 🔹output
 Purpose:Outputs allow you to extract and display useful information from your Terraform state after running terraform apply.
 Outputs are helpful to share information between configurations or just to display things like IP addresses, IDs, or DNS names.

-🔹 Resource: aws_nat_gateway
+📌Resource: aws_nat_gateway
 The NAT Gateway enables instances in a private subnet to access the internet (e.g., for updates or external APIs), while preventing inbound traffic from the internet.

- NAT Gateway + Route Tables = Internet Gateway
+ NAT Gateway + Route Tables + Internet Gateway
 This configuration enables private subnets to access the internet through a NAT Gateway, while public subnets access the internet directly via an Internet Gateway.

 🧱 Resources